IT3049C-Lively-FA23/hangman-Wilmer19/README.md

 - [x] update the assignment checks above to the correct link. - Done Automatically
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] make sure the assignment checks pass
+- [X] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [X] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [X] submit the repository link on Canvas

 ## Self-Evaluation:

 how many points out of 20 do you deserve on this assignment:
+I deserve 10 out of 20 points.
+Even though my program isn't working at all, I atleast attempted it.
+I did go to the IT learning center and received help.
+When I comment out lines 1-10 in my Hangman.js, my program does run but has some issues when I insert a letter.
+When I try to debug the program, I noticed it is picking up some of my code.

 ## Self-Reflection:
+This assignment was challenging and I could've done better.
+I had a lot of personal stuff going on the week which led me to not have enough time.
+I understand that I will lose points for submitting late but I would rather have some points than none.
+I will learn from this and do better for any future assignments.

 ### How long it took me to finish this?
+5 hours